GaloyMoney/blink/INSTALLATION.md

 #### Caveats
 1. If installing on macOS, this script will clash with the default grep, [here is a workaround](https://stackoverflow.com/questions/16658333/grep-p-no-longer-works-how-can-i-rewrite-my-searches): `brew install grep`

+#### Running ESLint

+Follow the instructions [above](#steps), then run `yarn lint`.
+This has to pass for the CI build to be accepted.
+It's recommended that you run this task in a pre-commit hook.
+The repo has a `husky` script for that.

 #### Running the test suite

 Follow the instructions [above](#steps), then run `yarn test-local`